What will be hot for Cisco in 2019?

 “I think that what we're beginning to see ... is that while the cloud four or five years ago was viewed as an existential threat to our business, I fundamentally believe that the cloud and the transition to the cloud that our customers are undergoing is actually driving our growth now,” Cisco CEO Chuck Robbins said at the company’s Q1 financial teleconference in November.

-Indeed Cisco made a ton of cloud moves in 2018 including an agreement with Amazon Web Services that will offer enterprise customers an integrated platform that promises to help them more simply build, secure, and connect Kubernetes clusters across private data centers and the AWS cloud.
+Indeed Cisco made a ton of cloud moves in 2018 including an agreement with Amazon Web Services that will offer enterprise customers an integrated platform that promises to help them more simply build, secure, and connect Kubernetes clusters across private data centres and the AWS cloud.

 The joint Google and Cisco Kubernetes platform for enterprise customers also moved along in 2018.

 There were other cloud moves for its own products such as AppDynamics for Kubernetes which Cisco said will reduce the time it takes to identify and troubleshoot performance issues across Kubernetes clusters.

 And the company announced its CloudCenter suite will become a key element of the open, hybrid-cloud offering being developed by Cisco and Google and that is expected later this year.

 It’s fair to say the company will continue to build on that strategy in a big way in 2019.

 “Cisco will be thinking more along the lines of the deal with AWS," said Tom Nolle, president of CIMI Research.
-"They need to have a hybrid-cloud strategy and to avoid being a cloud provider themselves or they'll piss off their potential customers,” said Tom Nolle, president of CIMI Research.
-“Hybrid cloud means two things: a cloud partnership with the leading providers and a strong enterprise data-center strategy.
-Cisco really wants the latter anyway, so I'd look for something more detailed and useful in the private-cloud space.”
+"They need to have a hybrid-cloud strategy and to avoid being a cloud provider themselves or they'll piss off their potential customers.

+"Hybrid cloud means two things: a cloud partnership with the leading providers and a strong enterprise data centre strategy.
+Cisco really wants the latter anyway, so I'd look for something more detailed and useful in the private-cloud space."

 Cisco Cloud strategy is focusing more on tight software integration said Sameh Boujelbene, senior director at Dell'Oro.

 “In general Cisco is trying to dominate, control and increase its stickiness in the [on premises] market from a software perspective, rather than the traditional hardware dominance.”

-Cisco could make a key acquisition in the cloud arena, according to Brad Casemore, IDC's research vice president, data-center networks, “Cisco CEO Chuck Robbins talked about Istio secure, connect and monitor microservices in a day-one keynote at Cisco Live earlier this year, but Cisco lacks many components that could provide added value in the decoupled Istio control and data planes.
-In many ways, service meshes represent the disaggregation of ADC [application delivery controller]-like functionality into composable and modular software-defined application services for L7 networking and security,” Casemore said.
+Cisco could make a key acquisition in the cloud arena, according to Brad Casemore, IDC's research vice president, data centre networks, “Cisco CEO Chuck Robbins talked about Istio secure, connect and monitor micro-services in a day-one keynote at Cisco Live earlier this year, but Cisco lacks many components that could provide added value in the decoupled Istio control and data planes.

+"In many ways, service meshes represent the disaggregation of ADC [application delivery controller]-like functionality into composable and modular software-defined application services for L7 networking and security,” Casemore said.

-“I believe Cisco sees the service mesh and Istio as a new opportunity to provide cloud-native networking for containers and microservices.
+“I believe Cisco sees the service mesh and Istio as a new opportunity to provide cloud-native networking for containers and micro-services.
 I would not be at all surprised to see Cisco make an acquisition in this space in 2019.”

 SD-WAN has arrived